Nandhinidevi-19/AI_Project/README.md

-# AI Project
+# Detection of Image Recolouring through CNN

-This repository contains the code and resources for my AI project.
+This repository contains the code and resources for my project.

 ## Files